One command runs an opinionated Ubuntu bootstrap with explicit section logs, fail-fast behavior, and idempotent reruns that converge machine state.

 Before you begin, make sure you have

-Designed for Ubuntu desktop environments using apt, snap, and gsettings-based GNOME preferences.
+Designed for Ubuntu GNOME desktops using apt, snap, and gsettings-based preferences.

 The script requires administrative access to install packages and configure system settings.

-If install.sh made your setup faster, cleaner, and less painful, consider supporting Dewy Edit.
+If resolute.sh made your setup faster, cleaner, and less painful, consider supporting Dewy Edit.
 Your support helps fund maintenance, updates, and the next improvements for everyone.

 Support Dewy Edit